DrPanigrahi/RoboND-Rover-Project/RoboND_Rover_Project_Writeup_Panigrahi.md

 ![alt text][image5]

 After all the transformations, we then map the rover centric images onto the worldmap.
+An example of the transfomrations from original image to the rover-centric polar coordinate frame is shown below.

+![alt text][image6]

+Then a rotation and translation coordinate transformation is performed to bring the rover-centric image to the worldmap (shown below) assuming the position (x, y) and orientation (yaw) of the rover w.r.t. to the world coordinate system is known.

+![alt text][image7]

 Doing this resulted in poor fidelity of the map.
 To increase the fidelity we limit the reliable vision of the rover to a radius of about 6 meters.
 This helped improve the fidelity dramatically.
 We then move all of these functionalities to the perception function of the Aautonomous navigation stack as discussed below.